Kent-Coleman/signup1/README.md

 Third column is 'username' with type 'VARCHAR', length of 100, and an index type of 'UNIQUE' to prevent duplicate usernames.
 The application should be saved within the XAMPP file, under XAMPP/htdocs/registrations in order to interact with the database.

-The application can be run by entering localhost/registrations/signup1/sign.php.
+The application can be run by entering localhost/registrations/signup1/sign.php in a browser.
 A username and password can be entered and stored locally into the registrations SQL database.
 The user will automatically be redirected to the localhost/registrations/signup1/login.php page where previously added credentials can be entered to successfuly activate a home page session.
 The home page will welcome the user by username and provide a logout button.
 If selected, the logout button will end the session and take the user back to the login page.